Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Using Views to Simplify the Code <a name="using-views"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_views` branch: `git checkout family_views --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

 The previous sections have shown in detail how to install `family-0.0.1-SNAPSHOT.jar` in the node and create an account.
 The code has immediately become large and repetitive.
-If we would like to install more jars and create more accounts, the code would become still larger.
+If we had to install more jars and create more accounts, the code would become still larger.
 Fortunately, such frequent, repetitive operations can be simplified by using *views*, that is, node decorators that run transactions on the node and yield the node itself, decorated with an interface that lets one access the effects